-The Division previously focused on examining advisers that provide advisory services through the Internet, including prior to the adoption of the exemption from the prohibition on Commission registration for Internet advisers pursuant to Advisers Act Rule 203A-2(e) (the "Internet adviser exemption") (See Exemption for Certain Investment Advisers Operating Through the Internet, Advisers Act Rel.
+1 The Division previously focused on examining advisers that provide advisory services through the Internet, including prior to the adoption of the exemption from the prohibition on Commission registration for Internet advisers pursuant to Advisers Act Rule 203A-2(e) (the "Internet adviser exemption") (See Exemption for Certain Investment Advisers Operating Through the Internet, Advisers Act Rel.
 No. 2091 (Dec.
 12, 2002) ("IA-2091")).
 There is no standard industry nomenclature to describe advisers that provide electronic advisory services.
 The term "Internet adviser" herein refers to robo-advisers that registered with the Commission in reliance on this exemption.
-In addition, the Division's observations from multiple robo-adviser examinations were considered when drafting the guidance published by the SEC's Division of Investment Management ("Investment Management") on robo-advisers and informed the development of the Initiative's scope (See Investment Management, "Guidance Update: Robo-Advisers (Feb.
+In addition, the Division's observations from multiple robo-adviser examinations were considered when drafting the guidance published by the SEC's Division of Investment Management, Guidance Update: Robo-Advisers (Feb.
 23, 2017)